Meghamala-7/restaurant_classification/README.md

-# 🍽️ Restaurant Recommendation Web App
+# 🍽️ Restaurant classification Web App

 This is a machine learning-based web application that helps users find restaurants based on selected **Country Code**, **City**, and **Cuisine**.
 It uses a **Random Forest Classifier** trained on real-world restaurant data.